-For more than 300 years.
-The Hamptons have been a productive agrıcultural growing region.
-Wine grapes had been introduced to Eastern Long Island as early as the 18th Century by a French immigrant, Moses Fournier.
-Records indicate that vineyards were flourishing in Southampton during Colonial times, although the types of grapes that were grown and what happened to the plantings is not known.
+For more than 300 years, The Hamptons have been a productive agricultural growing region.
+Wine grapes had been introduced to Eastern Long Island as early as the 18th Century.
+Records indicate that vineyards were flourishing in Southampton during Colonial times.
 Most of the grapes planted in The Hamptons region prior to the 20th Century were cultivated in relatively small vineyards; the grapes and wine which resulted from them were used principally for private consumption.
-Many of the local Indians, however, may have actually tended vineyards several hundred years earlier.
+Many of the local Indians, however, may have actually tended vinevards several hundred years earlier.